martzoukos/UI-Extensions-Dogfooding/README.md

 contentful-extension create --space-id <YOUR_SPACE_ID>
 ```

+## 7. Edit a the Category content type

 Finally, link the UI extension with a field in your content model.
-For this we'll edit the Category content type:
+For this we'll edit the Category content type by creating a new field of **Reference type**:

 ![](https://www.evernote.com/shard/s265/sh/7a4a1f88-22e2-4adc-9038-73a73ccebc33/8da2c3829ad84330/res/393ba088-925d-43f6-b30f-936a3bd86bba/skitch.png?resizeSmall&width=832)